epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 ```
 As an alternative to [classes](#class-declarations), arrays are part of BraneScript as ad-hoc containers for values of a shared type.
 In particular, and array can be thought of as a continious block of data of variable length.

 Arrays can be constructed using [Python](https://python.org)-like syntax, after which they will evaluate to an array of the type of its elements.
-As it is an expression, it can be stored into variables and used for later.
+As it is an expression, it can be stored in variables and used for later.

 ### Array indexing
 ```bscript